 For all Ground Mounted Noise Abatement Walls, a Level-3 Barrier Warrant Analysis shall be performed to determine the wall location with the highest benefit/cost ratio.
 Variations in noise abatement wall height based on the location of the wall shall be included in the benefit/cost analysis.
 The traffic face of the noise abatement wall shall be placed outside the clear zone, unless the wall is crashworthy or shielded by a TL-4 (min.) concrete barrier.
 Plans shall indicate whether the wall is crashworthy or non-crashworthy.
-Refer to the Illinois Tollway Traffic Barrier Guidelines and Base Sheet M-RDY-406 for grading at face of wall.
-Grading behind the wall shall be 2-ft minimum and 4-ft desirable flat area for maintenance and inspection purposes.
+Refer to the Illinois Tollway Traffic Barrier Guidelines and Base Sheets M-DRN-607 and M-DRN-608 for grading at face of wall.
+Grading behind the wall shall be 4-ft desirable or 2-ft minimum flat area for maintenance and inspection purposes.
+See Illinois Tollway Drainage Manual Article 9.6.4 for drainage requirements.